Rubi-Tomeu/Path-Flyer/README.md

 ### Publication

-Note: More information about the mathematical model of the quadrotor and its environment, the implemented path following algorithms and control structure, and the validation process of the Path-Flyer platform is found on the following publication:
+More information about the mathematical model of the quadrotor and its environment, the implemented path following algorithms and control structure, and the validation process of the Path-Flyer platform is found on the following publication: